 Urban Agenda Grants will be awarded to eligible communities on a competitive basis.
-The Baker-Polito Administration recognizes that urban centers face unique economic and quality-of-life challenges, and that the path to success lies in tapping into the unique local assets they already possess.
-The program offers flexible funding for initiatives that entail community-driven responses to community-defined economic opportunities, and that build leadership, collaboration, and capacity at the local level.
+The Baker-Polito Administration recognizes that urban centers face unique economic and quality-of-life challenges, and that the path to success lies in tapping into the unique local assets they already possess, rather than in one-size-fits-all directives from government.
+The Commonwealth’s Urban Agenda program is focused on promoting economic vitality and cultivating stronger urban neighborhoods across Massachusetts.

-Urban Agenda 2018 Guidelines
+Urban Agenda Guidelines

-The Baker-Polito Administration is pleased to announce the availability of funds for a 2018 round of the Urban Agenda Grant Program.
-The program is seeking proposals from eligible communities for initiatives that entail community-driven responses to community-defined economic opportunities, and that build leadership, collaboration, and capacity at the local level.
+The Executive Office of Housing and Economic Development is pleased to announce the availability of funds for a Fiscal Year 2019 round of the Urban Agenda program.
+The program is seeking proposals for projects and programming located within eligible municipalities that entail community-driven responses to community-defined economic opportunities, and that build leadership, collaboration, and capacity at the local level.

 Maximum award - $100,000